 The Geminid meteor shower is the grand finale of astronomical events in 2017.
 It’s the most reliable and prolific of the annual meteor showers.

-This year the Moon is going to be full when the Geminids at their peak hiding the fainter meteors.
-Don’t let this put you off looking as there should still be plenty to see and the brighter meteors/ fireballs are spectacular!
+This year the Moon won’t be present (last quarter) when the Geminids at their peak, promising dark skies which will reveal the fainter meteors.
+An added bonus as the Geminids are renowned for having plenty to see with the brighter meteors/ fireballs being spectacular!

 Numerous bright Geminid meteors

 Geminid rates can be in excess of 80 -120 shooting stars per hour at peak for those with clear dark (Moonless) skies.